Police patrol Nigeria's Lagos after days of unrest

 - 'Rushing to judgement' -

-President Muhammadu Buhari warned demonstrators in a televised address on Thursday - his first statement since the incident - not to "undermine national security".
+President Muhammadu Buhari warned demonstrators in a televised address on Thursday not to "undermine national security" -- while not directly addressing the Lekki shooting.

 The 77-year-old leader called for an end to the protests and appealed on the youth to "resist the temptation of being used by some subversive elements to cause chaos".